Alliaria petiolata (garlic mustard)

 The species may have allelopathic properties and thus may interfere with woodland, plantation, or adjacent cropland species.
 The allelopathic potential of A. petiolata is difficult to confirm.
 There has been a long interest in the chemical products from this plant (Herissey and Boivin, 1927; Cole, 1975).
 Several phytotoxic hydrolysis products of glucosinolates have been isolated from A. petiolata (Vaughn and Berhow, 1999), especially root tissues, but their residence time in the environment is likely to be short.
 There is little population level variability of these products (Cipollini, 2002).
-McCarthy and Hanson (1998) found that water extracts from stem and root tissue had no direct effect on seed germination or seedling growth of four target assay species.
-Alternatively, Roberts and Anderson (2001) proposed that allelopathic effects may be indirect and act on mycorrhizal fungi, thus reducing the competitive ability of neighbouring plants.
+McCarthy and Hanson (1998) found that water extracts from stem and root tissue had no direct effect on seed germination or seedling growth of four target assay species, while Stinson et al. (2006) reported that, under laboratory conditions, A. petiolata virtually eliminated mycorrhizal activity, limiting growth and survival of native tree species.
+Roberts and Anderson (2001) also proposed that allelopathic effects may be indirect and act on mycorrhizal fungi, thereby reducing the competitive ability of neighbouring plants.
 Alternatively, the production of these various chemicals may be solely related to plant-insect interactions.
 There appears to be a negative effect of these secondary compounds on egg-laying and development of butterflies in the genus Pieris (Haribal and Renwick, 1998, 2001; Renwick and Lopez, 1999; Haribal et al., 2001; Renwick et al., 2001).

 The floral characteristics of A. petiolata are consistent with a generalist pollinator syndrome.
 Cavers et al. (1979) observed syrphid flies, midges, and bees (Halictidae and Adrenidae) visiting flowers of A. petiolata in Ontario, Canada.
 Anderson et al. (1996) observed a similar suite of pollinators in Illinois, USA.
 Cruden et al. (1996) found that the primary pollinators were short-tongued bees and flies, and the nectar contains 51% fructose, 44% glucose, and little sucrose; a composition typical for short-tongue bee pollination.
 Anderson et al. (1996) report the pollen:ovule ratio to be 1455:1, which tends to be characteristic of species with facultative xenogamous (out-crossing) breeding systems, plants of late successional stage, and habitats where pollination is unpredictable.
 Indeed, many of these conditions are reflected by A. petiolata.
 However, Clapham et al. (1962) state that the flowers are visited by various small insects but are automatically self-pollinated.
 The species appears to be self-fertile (autogamous) and is fully capable of self-pollination and fertilization, often before anthesis.
 Out-crossing (xenogamy) produces similar levels of fruit and seed relative to those with autogamy (Anderson et al., 1996).
 The breeding system could best be described as facultative xenogamy.
 Propagation is entirely by seed and the seed rain can vary from 10,000 to 40,000 seeds per m², and seed are released from slender siliques over a period of time.